 Effects are divided in three categories, based on their functionality/application.
 They consist of:

-Behavior Effects animate letters continuously during time, after the letter has been shown.
+Behavior Effects animate letters continuously during time for the entire time a letter is visible.

 Appearance Effects animate letters only when they’re appearing on screen.
 For this reason, they’re mosty used in combination with the typewriter, which shows letters one after another.